kqr/qweyboard/README.md

          _  _  L  N  Y  N  L  _  _  _
                   NOSPACE

-To make this section easier, I'll invent a notation for talking about keys on this keyboard.
 We can split the keyboard into a left half, a middle and a right half.
 The division looks like so:

                     | M |
                     | I |